ufidon/sec/labs/lab04/README.md

 ### 1. Description

-In this lab, practice the following techniques:
+In this lab, practice the following ethical hacking techniques:

 * Install and investigate services and ports on Windows server
 * Perform network reconnaissance and scanning